BigData, lightning-fast / The road from SQL to BigData

 - ClickHouse: could absolutely cover our needs for a maximum of 500 million entries, plus it offers compressed database info, and limited SQL syntax is possible.

-- each insert stores the data into a separate and unique file on disk
+- each insert stores the data into a separate and unique file on the disk

 - then the engine returns to merge the data into proper partitions and delete the file;